Eagles of the Empire: Novel titles

-The novels since Under the Eagle first being published have contained the word 'Eagle' in the title however since the 8th book Centurion the author has refrained from using 'Eagle' - the reason for this is unknown, however some speculate that this has been done in effort to make the books accessible to a wider audience, and also explains the change in cover illustrations.
+The novels since Under the Eagle first being published have contained the word 'Eagle' in the title.
+However since the 8th book, Centurion, the author has refrained from using 'Eagle'.
+The reason is unknown but some speculate that it has been done in effort to make the books accessible to a wider audience, and it also explains the change in cover illustrations.